andresmunozit/node-js-application-development-lfw211/10_HANDLING_ERRORS/handling-errors.md

             console.error('wrong type')
         } else if (err instanceof RangeError) {
             console.error('out of range')
-        // The `catch` block will identify the `code` property and then output "can not be odd" } else if (err.code === 'ERR_MUST_BE_EVEN') {
+        // The `catch` block will identify the `code` property and then output "cannot be odd" } else if (err.code === 'ERR_MUST_BE_EVEN') {
             console.error('cannot be odd')
         } else {